Resource Saving via Ensemble Techniques for Quantum Neural Networks: Discussion

-\paragraph{Implementation details} Our implementation is written in Python3, and utilizes Pennylane as a framework to define and simulate quantum circuits, with the Pennylane-Qiskit plugin used to execute circuits on IBM Quantum devices via the Qiskit software stack.
+\paragraph{Implementation details} Our implementation\footnote{The source code used to obtain our results can be freely accessed at \url{https://github.com/incud/Classical-ensemble-of-Quantum-Neural-Networks}.} is written in Python3, and utilizes Pennylane as a framework to define and simulate quantum circuits, with the Pennylane-Qiskit plugin used to execute circuits on IBM Quantum devices via the Qiskit software stack.
 To improve simulation times, we employed the JAX linear algebra framework as the simulation backend.
 By using JAX, the quantum circuit can be just-in-time compiled to an intermediate representation called XLA, which can significantly speed up simulation times (by up to a factor of 10).
 Our simulations were run on a commercial computer with an AMD Ryzen 7 5800X (8-core CPU with a frequency of 3.80 GHz) and 64 GB of RAM.
-The experiments on the noise canceling properties of ensemble systems were conducted on the \texttt{ibm\_lagos} quantum processing unit, which consists of 7 qubits arranged in the topology $\{(0,1);(1,2);(1,3); (3,4); (4,5); (4,6)\}$.
+The first experiment on the noise canceling properties of ensemble systems was simulated with Qiskit's \texttt{FakeLimaV2} backend, which mimics the behaviour of IBM Quantum's Lima QPU.
+It consists of 5 qubits arranged in the topology $\{(0,1);(1,2);(1,3);(3,4)\}$.
+The single-gate and CNOT fidelities of this QPU were $4.79e^{-4}$ and $1.07e^{-2}$, respectively.
+The second experiment on the noise canceling properties was conducted on the \texttt{ibm\_lagos} quantum processing unit, which consists of 7 qubits arranged in the topology $\{(0,1);(1,2);(1,3); (3,5); (4,5); (5,6)\}$.
 The single-gate fidelity and CNOT fidelity of this QPU did not exceed $2.89e^{-4}$ and $8.63e^{-3}$, respectively (according to the latest calibration available).